okhryapina/CalendarManual/Android/User_manual.md

 ![gif](ezgif2.com-video-to-gif.gif)

-## Calendar added to the device, but Meetings are not visible in the device calendar.
-Try to sync calendar:
+## Calendar is added to the device, but meetings are not visible in the device calendar.
+Try to sync the calendar:
 * open device Settings
-* scroll to Cloud and account
+* scroll to "Cloud and account"
-* go Accounts
+* open Accounts
-* go Google
+* open Google
 * open Menu
-* press Sync now
+* tap Sync now

 ![gif](ezgif3.com-video-to-gif.gif)

 ## Or
-* open device calendar
+* open the device Calendar
 * open Settings
-* go Manage calendars
+* open "Manage calendars"
 * uncheck and check this calendar
-* back to calendar
+* back to the calendar

 ![gif](ezgif4.com-video-to-gif.gif)